RezaBaiat/TEST/README.md

 - `react-timer-mixin` (https://github.com/reactjs/react-timer-mixin) as default timer pattern
 - `redux` (https://github.com/reduxjs/redux) as our state container
 - `react-native-dev-kit` (https://github.com/pixelsandcode/reactnative-dev-kit) as the pixelandcode's react development kit repo
+- `react-native-fetch-mock` (https://github.com/WhatAKitty/react-native-fetch-mock) as the fetch interceptor , used for mock

 ## How to use